GCrispino/gubs-pddlgym/README.md

 This is the code used for the first set of experiments of the paper "GUBS criterion: arbitrary trade-offs between cost and probability-to-goal in stochastic planning based on Expected Utility Theory" ([link](https://www.sciencedirect.com/science/article/pii/S0004370222001886)), that compares the performance of algorithms eGUBS-VI and eGUBS-AO*.

+Note: for the code used in the second set of experiments outlined in the paper, please see this other repository: https://github.com/GCrispino/ssp-deadends.

 ## Installing

 1. Create and activate virtual environment: